politicalwatch/tipi-infra/README.md

 ## Exec tipi-engine

-### Cron
+### Periodically

-You can modify the cron task for tipi-engine in tipi-infra/engine-cron
+We use cron to manage periodic tasks.
+You can modify the cron task for tipi-engine at tipi-infra/engine-cron

-You need to activate crontab task and load env variables for cron:
+It is neccesary to activate crontab task and load env variables before running cron jobs:

 ```
 docker exec -ti tipi-engine crontab /etc/cron.d/engine-cron